pinkflawd/HackAndCheeseWebsite/content/about.md

 Intel's STORM team in Oregon, learning about vulnerabilities on a hardware level.
-I joined AWS in 2020, to focus on threat detection in the cloud, and worked with the AWS GuardDuty team for four years fending off Linux focussed cloud attacks.  <br>
+I joined AWS in 2020, to focus on threat detection in the cloud, and worked with the AWS GuardDuty team for four years fending off Linux focussed cloud attacks.  \
 In February 2025 I decided to venture out on my own, and here we are, Hack & Cheese was born.
 Hack & Cheese is my professional outlet to offer reverse engineering consulting and training services.
 Contact me with any